onixgod/SOC-Automation-Project/README.md

 ### Set up Webhook Trigger in Shuffle

--   Click "Triggers" tab in workflow
+-   Click the "Triggers" tab in the workflow
 -   Drag "Webhook" app onto canvas
 -   Click on webhook
 -   Name: "wazuh-alerts"